Augmented Reality Microscope

 - Cell counting

 Augmented reality is enabling new possibilities in pathology.
-Learn more about what is possible inside your microscope.

 Artificial Intelligence (AI) carries many benefits to the pathology workflow.
 However, without the correct platform, these algorithms will find no inroad within the pathology laboratory.